Diocese of Hpa-an (Catholic)

-The St. Francis Roman Catholic Church (Lat: Diocesis Hpaanensis) is a diocese of the Latin Church of the Roman Catholic Church in Hpa-An, Kayin State.
-The diocese was erected on January 24, 2009 from the Roman Catholic Archdiocese of Yangon.
-The current bishop of the diocese is Justin Saw Min Thide.
+The Diocese of Hpa-an (Lat: Diocesis Hpaanensis) is a Latin Catholic diocese of the Catholic Church in Hpa-An, Kayin State.
+The diocese was erected on January 24, 2009 from the Archdiocese of Yangon.
+The current bishop of the diocese is Stanislaus Min Ko, who succeeded Justin Saw Min Thide, the first bishop of the Diocese, on 26 March 2026.